gleeman2/Graph-RRD/README.md

 - Symlinks for Stor2rrd to Graphite to Grapana
  Grafana has to read from Graphite and Graphite is rading from the stor2rrd RRD database at /home/stor2rrd/stor2rrd/data

-**Install and Configure the Environment**

-The following needs to be in place
-1. Install docker.
-2. Pull down GraphRRD
-3. Run GraphRRD docker image (_docker run -d -p 8080:80 -p 8081:8081 -p 3000:3000 graph-rrd/apps_)
 4. Connect to image http://localhost:8080